 Formative and summative assessment will be used throughout Key Stage 3.
 Pupils will be assessed informally through opportunities to hone their speaking and listening during class debates and presentations.
 Pupils will receive both verbal and written feedback on their work and will be encouraged to become independent in their approach to reading and writing.
 As pupils approach the end of Key Stage 3, they will be assessed with increasing regularity on their ability to write under timed conditions, as preparation for public examinations at IGCSE.
+Each half term, every class will engage in a summative assessment which will either focus on the key skill of reading, writing, or speaking and listening.

-FRENCH (YEARS 7-9)
+French (Years 7 - 9)